Murder of Adrianna Hutto: In the media

 Three television shows have highlighted this case: the Investigation Discovery series True Crime with Aphrodite Jones; an episode of 20/20 entitled "What A.J.
 Saw: Mother's Fate Hinged on 7-Year-Old's Testimony"; and an episode of the UK documentary series Killer Women with Piers Morgan.

-The IN ESTO: What Really Happened to Adrianna Hutto? podcast about was produced in 2024.
+The IN ESTO: What Really Happened to Adrianna Hutto?
+By N Leigh Hunt podcast was produced in 2024.
 It won two High Commended awards at the True Crime Awards UK in 2025 and was nominated for a Clue Award at Crime Con 2025.

-The Undisclosed podcast did an 11 episode series about Adrianna's drowning in 2025.
-While investigating the case, the hosts uncovered four possible grounds for Amanda Lewis to appeal her convictions: (1) the judge removing one of the six presiding jurors at Lewis's trial despite deeming him competent to serve; (2) the judge removing this juror outside Lewis’s presence and without her approval; (3) a second juror failing to disclose that she overheard the lead police officer on Lewis’s case at a grocery store falsely claiming that Lewis never should have had children because she was a drug addict; and (4) this second juror only being 17 years-old.
+The Undisclosed podcast did an 11-episode series about Adrianna's drowning in 2025.
+While investigating the case, the hosts uncovered four possible grounds for Amanda Lewis to appeal her convictions: (1) the judge removing one of the six presiding jurors at Lewis's trial despite deeming him competent to serve; (2) the judge removing this juror outside Lewis's presence and without her approval; (3) a second juror failing to disclose that she overheard the lead police officer on Lewis's case at a grocery store falsely claiming that Lewis never should have had children because she was a drug addict; and (4) this second juror only being 17 years-old.